Send the link below via email or IMCopy

-Our State Senator is Mitch Holmes from St. John.
-He is a Republican serving in his first term as our Senator.
+Our State Senator is Mary Jo Taylor from Stafford.
+She is a Republican serving in her first term as our Senator.

-Our State Representative is John Ewy.
-He is a Republican from Jetmore/Dodge City.
-This is his second term as our Representative.
+Our State Representative is Leonard Mastroni.
+He is a Republican from LaCrosse.
+This is his first term as our Representative.

 Section 3: The Governor and State Administration

 The Governor is elected by state-wide election every 4 years in "off-year" elections.
 These occur in between Presidential elections.
 So when would our next Gubernatorial election be?

 Term limits: 2 terms (8 years)

 The Lieutenant Governor is second in command and would take over if the Governor is impeached, resigns, dies, or accepts an appointment to another office.